rkonoplev/dniester/docs/en/CI_CD_GUIDE.md

     - Caches Gradle dependencies.

 2. **Build**
-    - Runs `./gradlew build` with `ci` profile.
+    - Runs `./gradlew build` with unified Testcontainers approach.
-    - Spring uses `application-ci.yml` → MySQL via Docker Compose (production-like environment).
+    - All integration tests use Testcontainers MySQL (identical to local development).

 3. **Test**
     - Runs unit and integration tests with coverage: